cyberwarz443/CyberArch/docs/first-principles.md

 ## Attackers as a design consideration

-Understanding how systems can be misused is not an afterthought—it is a design input.
+Understanding how systems can be misused is not an afterthought, it is a design input.

 Considering attacker behavior early in the architectural process helps teams identify unnecessary exposure, weak enforcement points, and misplaced trust before systems are built and deployed.
 This approach saves time, reduces cost, and avoids rework later.